 It actually doesn’t stop there for Yamaha.
 They make high-end pianos as well, that offers a combination of looks, value and quality.

 Pianos can be really expensive instrument, and the best ones not only sound excellent, they can actually look grand as well.
 So Yamaha does cater to those who demand style, along with exceptional sound and build quality.

 Matching Steps with the Times

-Recording features and the ability to be connected to external and bigger monitors are becoming quite common, and are offered on almost all the Yamaha keyboard instruments.
+Recording features and the ability to be connected to external and bigger monitors are becoming quite common, and are offered on almost all the Yamaha music keyboard instruments.

 Same goes for options such as Midi, USB to Host / storage and various line-ins / outs.
 You can connect your keyboard instrument to a wide range of electronic and digital devices ranging from amplifiers, computers to iPads.

-Some of the top end Yamaha keyboards and pianos are even designed for synchronized recording and playback with external devices such as multi-track recording equipment and video cameras.
+Some of the top end Yamaha music keyboards and pianos are even designed for synchronized recording and playback with external devices such as multi-track recording equipment and video cameras.

 And how does it help?